-- 1.1 The purpose of this report is to seek approval to amend the Council's Standing Orders Relating to Contracts following their most recent review. - 2.
-Recommendation - 2.1 It is recommended that the Council: - 2.1.1 considers the revisions proposed to the Standing Orders Relating to Contracts (summary of proposals contained in Appendix 1); and - 2.1.2 approves the revised Standing Orders Relating to Contracts (Appendix 2) and the list of delegations (Appendix 3) with effect from 1 July 2023.
+1.1 The purpose of this report is to seek approval to amend the Council's Standing Orders Relating to Contracts following their most recent review.

+- 2.1.1 considers the revisions proposed to the Standing Orders Relating to Contracts (summary of proposals contained in Appendix 1); and - 2.1.2 approves the revised Standing Orders Relating to Contracts (Appendix 2) and the list of delegations (Appendix 3) with effect from 1 July 2023.